-The component RQSM is composed from two sub-components, namely Requirements Sets Generation and Requirements Set Selection, see Figure 2.
+RQSM This component is composed of two sub-components, namely Requirements Sets Generation and Requirements Set Selection, see Figure 2.

-Figure 2.
+Fig. 2.
 Components within RQSM

 The component Requirements Sets Generation receives as an input the current environmental conditions and the organizational goals.
 The sub-component contains knowledge on what requirements entail fulfillment of organizational goals given the environmental conditions.
 Such knowledge can be depicted in the form of AND/OR trees as shown in Figure 3.